timescale/docs/tutorials/grafana/setup-alerts.md

 *   To start, [install TimescaleDB][install-timescale].
 *   Next [setup Grafana][install-grafana].

-Once your installation of TimescaleDB and Grafana are complete, follow the [Timescale and Prometheus tutorial][tutorial-prometheus] and configure Grafana to connect to that database.
+Once your installation of TimescaleDB and Grafana are complete, configure Grafana to connect to that database.
 Be sure to follow the full tutorial if you're interested in background on how to use TimescaleDB.

 For this tutorial, you need to first create various Grafana visualizations before setting up alerts.
 Use our [full set of Grafana tutorials][tutorial-grafana] to